faissaloux/vscode-package-manager-intellisense/README.md

 # VSCode package manager intellisense

-This extensions shows you versions of your installed packages.
+Extension that shows you versions of your installed packages.

-Packages installed versions hint
 ![hint](images/packages-installed-versions.png)

 ## Installation